On Families of Planar DAGs with Constant Stack Number: Complete Proofs for Section 4

 \item $\tw{E} \le 5$. \end{enumerate}

-The base of the induction clearly holds when $G$ is a triangle.
-For the inductive case, consider the outerface, $\langle s, m, t \rangle$, of $G$ and identify the unique vertex, $x \in V$, adjacent to $s, m, t$.
-Since $G$ is upward planar, we have $(s, x) \in E$, $(x, t) \in E$; for the direction of the edge between $x$ and $m$, there are two possible cases.
-Observe that as in the proof of \cref{thm:odag_twist}, we can reduce one case to another one by reversing edge directions, which preserves upward planarity of the graph.
-Therefore, we study only one of the cases.
+Now we prove that the described invariants can be maintained.
+If $G$ is a triangle, then the base of the induction clearly holds.
+In order to prove the inductive case, we consider the outerface, $\langle s, m, t \rangle$, of $G$ and identify the unique vertex, $x \in V$, adjacent to $s, m, t$.
+Since $G$ is upward planar, we have $(s, x) \in E$, $(x, t) \in E$; for the direction of the edge between $x$ and $m$, there are two possible options.
+Observe that as in the proof of \cref{thm:odag_twist}, we can reduce one option to another one by reversing the directions of all edges of $G$, which preserves upward planarity of the graph.
+Therefore, it is sufficient to study only one of the options.